Our Most Frequently Asked Questions and Answers

 -

-Scent-sensitive: Alpacas are sensitive to strong smells (lotions, soaps, sprays), so keep it subtle—they’re sniff detectives.
+Scent-sensitive: Alpacas are sensitive to strong smells (lotions, soaps, sprays) and may not want to visit so keep it subtle—they’re sniff detectives.

 Our alpacas are full of personality (and opinions).
 Interactions and photo ops depend on their mood, so while we do our best, nothing is guaranteed—they’re the real bosses around here!